EdD in Community-Based Leadership

 Application Deadline

-Summer Cohort - January 17 (Priority Deadline)
+- Summer: January 17 (Priority Deadline)

-The EdD in Community-Based Leadership will prepare leaders from education, social work, law, and other related fields to lead cross-sector coalitions in service of the success and well-being of young people.
+The EdD in Community-Based Leadership program will prepare leaders from education, social work, law, and other related fields to lead cross-sector coalitions in service of the success and well-being of young people.
 Communities need leaders with the knowledge and research skills to create, disseminate, and utilize locally grounded, innovative approaches to understanding the interdependence of the school and other social systems in support of youth.

 The EdD Program meets for four weekends each semester including summers with all courses in hybrid format, meeting at CSI St. George (adjacent to the Staten Island Ferry) and on line.
 It utilizes a cohort model with 48 credits and expected completion in three years.
 Courses focus on social and psychological foundations for youth and communities, processes of community leadership, research methods with project development, and a culminating dissertation.